material-components/material-components-web/docs/developer.md

 Check out our `webpack.config.js` for more details!

-### Deployment
+### Hosting

-Demo pages of Material Components for Web are deployed in Google Cloud App Engine.
+Demo pages of Material Components for Web are hosted in Google Cloud App Engine.

-    # Login to Google Cloud account and choose material-components-web project id.
-    gcloud init
-    # Build the packages
-    npm run build
-    # Deploy it to Google Cloud
-    gcloud app deploy
-    # Go to [material-components-web.appspot.com](https://material-components-web.appspot.com) to access live demo pages.

 ### A-la-carte Components